floragunncom/search-guard-docs/_content/_docs_audit_logging/auditlogging_write_history.md

 ### Use diffs only on relevant indices

 Logging the difference between to versions of a document has a performance impact.
 It should be used only on relevant data, and bulk updates should be minimized.
-Performance will improve by leveraging new features in the upcoming Elasticsearch 6.3 release.
+Performance will improve by leveraging new features in the upcoming OpenSearch/Elasticsearch 6.3 release.

 ### Keeping the watched indices at a minumum